Skip to Main Content

 Get the Compensation You Deserve

 Negligent motorists should pay compensation to victims, including pedestrians.
+Injured pedestrians may be eligible to recover financial compensation for both economic and non-economic damages.
 At The Stano Law Firm, we can seek money damages for your losses, including:

 • Full cost of past and present medical care